camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

 # Network Slice Booking API Design

 ## **Use Cases**
-Scenario can be  B2B, B2C, B2B2C
+The business modes of Network Slice Booking can be  B2B, B2C, B2B2C.

+Note: Currently, we've come across the following business modes, which can be grouped into these 3 in general.
+If there's any other modes, please do not hesitate to propose.

 1. Scenario 1 - B2B

-   Sell Slice Directly
+In Brief: Sell Slice Directly.

 Customer: toB Enterprise Customer